BDC Hamburger Icon

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Many credit card processing companies have sophisticated software and software that can help you accept credit card payments with your phone.
+Many credit card processing companies have sophisticated software that can help you accept credit card payments with your phone.
 With iPhones enjoying robust popularity, iPhone-compatible payment acceptance is a hot topic.
-We’ll explain everything you need to know to accept payments via iPhone.
+We’ll explain everything you need to know about accepting payments via iPhone.

 Did You Know?Did you know

-According to Statista, there are more than 120 million iPhone users in the United States ― nearly half of all smartphone users.
+According to Statista, there are over 1.38 billion iPhone users worldwide, 153 million of whom are in the United States.
 Accepting Apple Pay and utilizing iPhone-compatible payment methods is good business.

 How to accept payments with an iPhone

 Delivering seamless payment options is part of providing a great customer experience.
-An iPhone can help mobile business owners access a powerful and versatile payment terminal that can save customers time ― and limit their hassles.
+An iPhone can help mobile business owners access a powerful and versatile payment terminal that can save customers time and reduce hassles.

 Follow these steps to harness the convenience of iPhone-based mobile transactions:

-1. Find a mobile payment processor: Find a mobile payment processing provider with the features you need at an affordable price.
-Choosing the right credit card payment service is the most crucial part of this process.
+1. Find a mobile payment processor: Find a provider with the features you need at an affordable price.
+Many top credit card processors have mobile functionality, so choosing the right one is crucial.

 2. Get an iPhone-compatible card reader: Your mobile payment processor will provide you with an iPhone-compatible card reader to facilitate consumer payments.

-3. Download the appropriate companion app: Your payment processor will direct you to a dedicated iPhone app that will interface with your account and card reader.
-You’ll download and set up your account on this app.
+3. Download the appropriate companion app: Your payment processor will direct you to a dedicated iPhone app that interfaces with your account and card reader.
+Download this app and set up your account.

 4. Connect your devices: Connect the mobile credit card reader to your iPhone via Bluetooth.
-(Older iPhones may need a reader that plugs in via the headphone jack or Lighting charging port.)
+(Older iPhones may require a reader that plugs in via the headphone jack or Lightning charging port.)

 5. Accept customer payments: Familiarize yourself with your mobile card reader’s capabilities.
-Depending on your reader and your customers’ specific cards, you’ll have your customers tap, insert or swipe their cards to remit payment.
-In some circumstances, you may need to enter the card number manually in your mobile payment software interface.
+Depending on your reader and your customers’ specific cards or digital payment methods, you’ll have your customers tap, insert or swipe their cards to remit payment.
+In some circumstances, you may need to manually enter the card number into your mobile payment software interface.

 The best card readers for processing payments on iPhone